| Description:

 benefits to employes unless otherwise agreed to.

-shall be served prior to January 1, 1977 (not to become effective before
+(e) No notices relating to dental benefits or the financing thereofshall be served prior to January 1, 1977 (not to become effective before

 January 1, 1978).
 If no agreement thereon is reached prior to January 1, 1978